Ebola response in rural Sierra Leone not yet rapid enough

 There is no laboratory for testing cases and swabs have to be sent to a town more than 100 km (60 miles) away.
 On many days, burial teams cannot cope with all the corpses.

-At a military command centre, housed in an office for diamond workers, only about half a dozen soldiers are present.
+At a military command center, housed in an office for diamond workers, only about half a dozen soldiers are present.
 The surveillance desk is empty, although its staff are due to be built up.
-A military briefing note seen by Reuters said the centre needed a regular power supply.
+A military briefing note seen by Reuters said the center needed a regular power supply.

 A lack of resources meant aid workers could not evaluate the number of cases in Kono.
 “The case count did not look that bad from Freetown.
 But the problem is you can’t know the scale until you have enough people on the ground,” said Colin Basler, a CDC epidemiologist in Kono.